VetleMN/nansi/README.md

 ![Norwerty Keyboard Layout](assets/images/norwerty.svg)

-This ia fork of [Norwerty](https://github.com/tobiasvl/norwerty) and it has been modified to be similar to [Nansi](https://github.com/oeywil/Nansi), but for Linux.
+This ia fork of [Norwerty](https://github.com/tobiasvl/norwerty) and it has been modified to be similar to [Nansi](https://github.com/oeywil/Nansi), but for Linux instead of Windows.